learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 So three new RSpec methods, `expect`, `to`, and `eq`.

-`expect()` is a method the accepts our unknown value or variable, the thing we're testing.
+`expect()` is a method that accepts our unknown value or variable, the thing we're testing.
 So for instance, in a simple math equation, imagine the following:

 ```ruby
 x = 1 + 1